drageniix/responsive-json-webpack-plugin/README.md

 ]
 ```

-You can also inject an image at each item in an exisiting an array by using this syntax.
+It is possible to inject an image at each item in an exisiting an array by using the following syntax.

 The "[]" will be replaced by the index of the item in the set.
 The index does not need to match the exisiting array in length, but does need a valid path.

-Array set dest can use "[name]" "[size]" and "[index]", while standard usage can use "[name]" and "[size]".
+Set destination file names will replace "[name]" "[size]" and "[index]" appropriately.

 ```json
 {